conda-forge/admin-requests/README.md

 If you want to remove the broken label from packages on `conda-forge`, send a Pull Request adding a new `.txt` file in `not_broken/` with a list of the full names of the packages for which the label `broken` will be removed.
 See `not_broken/example.txt` for an example.

+## Reset your Feedstock Token

+If you want to reset your feedstock token to fix issues with uploads, place the name of your feedstock in a new `.txt` file in `token_reset/`.
+See `token_reset/example.txt` for an example.
+You should use the name without `-feedstock` (e.g., for `python-feedstock`, you put in just `python`).